Horse Rescuing Reality

 When it comes to creating a list of favorite duties, office work probably never made it onto a horse person’s list.
-However, operating a horse rescue is much more than saving needy horses.
+However, starting and operating a horse rescue is much more than saving needy horses.
 It requires a business savvy individual willing to be transparent with the public.

 Equine behaviorist Jennifer Williams, Ph.D. says there are five skills crucial to operating a successful horse rescue.
 She is also the co-founder and president of Bluebonnet Equine Humane Society in College Station, Texas.